 - Respiratory distress (wheezing, fast breathing, panting, coughing)

 If you notice any of these signs, take your cat to a veterinary emergency center.
-The veterinarian may note low heart rate, low blood pressure, and signs of liver failure.
+The veterinarian may note a low heart rate, low blood pressure, and signs of liver failure.

 How Your Cat May Be Exposed to Essential Oils